sagemath/trac_to_gh/Issue 5309.md

 # Issue 5309: mark some doctests in misc/package.py #optional - internet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5309

 Original creator: was